AntoLevasseur/README/README.md

 ## Hi there 👋

-- 🙋🏻‍♂ My name is Samuel and I'm a 23 years old Data Scientist Junior from Paris
+- 🙋🏻‍♂ My name is Antonin and I'm a 23 years old Data Scientist Junior from Paris

 - 👨🏻‍💻 Currently working for AXA in the savings and pensions department